"Think you have a great product?" asks the US Small Business Administration. "Unfortunately, no one’s going to know about it unless you advertise.”

 The SBA goes on to say, “Advertising, if done correctly, can do wonders for your product sales, and you know what that means: more revenue and more success for your business.”

-Every week, according to Nielsen, 1.9 million consumers tune into a Charlotte radio station.
-This is significantly more adults than watch local TV, browse social media, stream audio or video content, or view programs on cable.
+Every week, according to Nielsen, 1.9 million adult consumers tune-in to a Charlotte radio station.
+This is significantly more people than are reached by all other local advertising options, including TV, cable, streaming video, streaming audio, social media, and newspapers.

 AdAge, a trade magazine for advertising professionals, calls these types of returns "eye-popping."
 The magazine goes on to say radio's ROI is superior to commercials on TV, online, and social media.